In This Article

 after you spend $4,000 in the first 3 months.
 All information about The Hilton Honors American Express Aspire Card has been collected independently by 10xTravel.
 The Hilton Honors American Express Aspire is no longer available through 10xTravel.

-after you make $2,000 in eligible purchases within the first 3 months of Card Membership.
+after you spend $2,000 in purchases on the Hilton Honors American Express Surpass® Card in your first 3 months of Card Membership.

 Editors Note: Opinions expressed here are author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.